 Medical exams involve costs for the exam and lab fees and vary by country and by physician.
 You must see a physician on Canada's list of Designated Medical Practitioners.
 Contact the Faculty Recruitment and Support office for recommended physicians.

 Primary applicants to all Canadian immigration classes must pass a language test administered by an officially designated language testing agency.
 Test results must be submitted with the application for P.R., or it will not be processed.
 People whose first language is one of Canada's official languages must also undergo the test.
 If you are nominated by Queen's for the Provincial Nominee Program you are exempted from the language test requirement.

 Test slots book up weeks in advance, book early for best availability.

 Testing Options for Queen's Faculty Members:

 Canadian English Language Proficiency Index Program (CELPIP): For the P.R. application purposes, you must take the CELPIP "General" test.
 This is a Canadian test, and test materials use a Canadian accent.
-Total test time: 3hrs, entirely done on computer, at test site in Toronto or Ottawa.
+Total test time: 3hrs, entirely done on computer, at test sites in Toronto or Ottawa.

 International English Language Testing System (IELTS): You must take the “General Training” option.
-Closest test sites are in Toronto and Ottawa.
+Closest test sites for computer-based testing are in Toronto and Ottawa.
 Test materials of this international test use a variety of English accents (Australian, British, etc).
 Total time requirement: 9am-5:30pm.
 Written test is 2hrs 45mins scheduled from 9am; plus a personal interview with an examiner (to test speaking) which is scheduled during the afternoon.
 Interviewees must be prepared to stay until 5:30pm.

-Any language test results are valid for two years from the date they were taken.
+Language test results are valid for two years from the date they were taken.